MarkD833/Digitalker-Digital-Voice-Selection-Software/Vocabulary.md

-# The DVSS vocabulary as supplied in STDARC archive
+# The DVSS vocabulary as supplied in the STDARC archive

 This list was generated using the ALIST command like this:
 ```